Multi-layered characterization of hot stellar systems with confidence: Characterization of HSS

 \subsection{Measuring uncertainty in the obtained groupings through bootstrapping}

-We assess the uncertainty in the parameter estimates in each phase and the corresponding classification using a nonparametric bootstrap technique where we repeatedly resample from the dataset with replacement and each resample is analyzed to obtain estimates of the parameters of interest.
-For a detailed description of bootstrap theory and methodology, refer to~\citet{efron79}.
+We assess the uncertainty in the parameter estimates in each phase and the corresponding classification using a nonparametric bootstrap technique where we repeatedly resample from the dataset with replacement and analyze each resample to obtain estimated properties of the parameters of interest.
+For a detailed study on the bootstrap refer to~\citet{efron79}.

-In our scenario, the parameters of interest are the group memberships and a stable cluster analysis is expected to produce the same group memberships for most of the observations for each bootstrap replication.
-The following procedure describes our steps for obtaining the confidence of classification for each observation for the original clustering solution using $t$MMBC. \begin{enumerate} \item[(i)] First we perform $t$MMBC on the original 13456 HSS as described in Section \ref{data}.
-This matches the analysis so far and yields 8 $t$MMBC groups. \item[(ii)] Sample 13456 HSS from the data with replacement and again cluster the sampled data using the classifications obtain in step (i) as the initial estimates for the groupings.
-Repeat this procedure B times to obtain B sets of classification estimates.
-Let us denote these B sets by $C_1, C_2,\ldots,C_{B}$.
-Also let $C_{ij}$ be 1 if the classification of the $j$th observation from the $i$th bootstrap replication is the same as the original (dataset) classification of the $j$th observation and 0 otherwise, where $i = 1, 2,\ldots B$ and $j = 1, 2,\ldots,13456$.\item[(iii)] The boostrap-estimated classification probability for the $j$th observation is
+In our scenario, the parameters of interest are the group memberships and a well-done cluster analysis is expected to produce the same group memberships for most of the observations at each bootstrap replicate.
+We now describe the steps to obtain the confidence of classification of each observation for the original clustering solution using $t$MMBC. \begin{enumerate} \item[(i)] First we perform $t$MMBC on the original 13456 HSS as described in Section \ref{data}.
+This matches the analysis so far and yields 8 $t$MMBC groups. \item[(ii)] Sample, with replacement, 13456 HSS from the dataset and again cluster the sampled data using the classifications obtained in Step (i) as the initial estimates for the groupings.
+Repeat this procedure $B$ times to obtain $B$ sets of classification estimates.
+Let us denote these $B$ sets by $C_1, C_2,\ldots,C_{B}$.
+Also let $C_{ij}$ be 1 if the classification of the $j$th data point in the $i$th bootstrap replicate is the same as the original classification of the $j$th datapoint and 0 otherwise, where $i = 1, 2,\ldots B$ and $j = 1, 2,\ldots,13456$.\item[(iii)] The classification probability for the $j$th data point is obtained as